Volcano Rainforest Retreat B&B

 Hawaii’s Volcano Rainforest Retreat B&B and surrounding Volcano area are destinations in which to relax as well as be active, a place to be awed and slow down, to get in touch with oneself beyond the often busy pace of daily life.
 Surreal and serene, it is empowering, enduring and ever-changing.
 The harmony of man and nature attracts aware and sensitive individuals whose values show concern for the earth and its remaining places of great natural beauty.

-Volcano’s distinctive mix of artists, scientists, and entrepreneurs blend almost imperceptibly into the native forest landscape.
+Volcano’s distinctive mix of artists, scientists, and entrepreneurs blends almost imperceptibly into the native forest landscape.
 Many offer exciting customized tours including photography, bird-watching, local golfing, cave spelunking, desert, lava and forest hikes.

 Volcano Area Tour Info: